 - 1 cup Tex Mex cheese cheddar or marble cheese, shredded

 - Cilantro green onion, avocado, tomato, yogurt for toppings

-- Push veggies to the side, swirl remaining 2 tbsp oil and add rice, cumin, salt, pepper and saute for 3 minutes, stirring often (rice part only).
+- Push veggies to the side and swirl remaining 2 tablespoons of oil.
+Add rice, cumin, salt, pepper and saute for 3 more minutes, stirring often (rice part only).

 - Stir, cover and cook for another 20 minutes – brown rice and 5 minutes – white rice.